giri2106/assessment-idea-refinery/taskapp_assesment/readme.md

 # Task Management API

 This is a simple RESTful API for managing tasks.
-You can perform basic Create, Read, Updateoperations on tasks using this API.
+You can perform basic Create, Read, Update operations on tasks using this API.

 ## Base Endpoint